 - “What’s in a name?
 A rose by any name would smell as sweet.” – Shakespeare.

-- “I cannot tell what the dickens his name is.” – William Shakespeare.
+- “I cannot tell what the dickens his name is.” – Short quote from William Shakespeare.

 - “How sharper than a serpent’s tooth it is to have a thankless child!” – Shakespeare.